 The standard payment terms for suppliers are payment at the end of the month following date of invoice.

 The standard terms for sub-contractors are 60 days from receipt of invoice.

 Were there any changes to the standard payment terms in the reporting period?

 Dispute resolution process

-Suppliers - we have an accounts who process and query invoices in a timely manner.
+Suppliers - We have an accounts team who process and query invoices in a timely manner.
 Where required, disputes can be escalated to senior management.

 Sub-contractors - The accounts team deal with the daily processing and queries, but it's the responsibility of the contract quantity surveyor to issue payment notices, and payless notices to each sub-contractor.
 If they are unable to resolve a dispute the sub-contract adjudication process is followed.

 Other payment information